kaukintom/HockeyPlayerSimulation/README.md

 Some category of players currently contain too few entries to develop an accurate probability distribution for, so some hockey players may not have their next season point totals simulated.

 ### Acknowledgments
-McMaster Commerce course 3QA3 - Introduced simulation and how simulation can be achieved Helped with collecting data from a table on a webpage: https://stackoverflow.com/questions/34703533/how-to-scrape-data-from-the-following-table-format-vba
+McMaster Commerce course 3QA3 - Introduced simulation

+Helped with collecting data from a table on a webpage: https://stackoverflow.com/questions/34703533/how-to-scrape-data-from-the-following-table-format-vba